Key Information

 Member, Trustee and Governor Recruitment and Appointment

 The recruitment and appointment of Members, Trustees and Governors is set out within the Articles of Association and Scheme of Delegation.
-The term of office, number and types of trustees and specific role are
+The term of office, number and types of trustees and specific role are all clearly defined.

 If you are interested in becoming a Member, Trustee or Governor of the Harbour Learning Trust, please see recruitment packs below.